Skip to main content

 Are you wanting to learn more about your community’s sustainability and climate initiatives?

-Join us for FoCo EcoFest, an environmentally-focused and free event happening on June 1 from 10 a.m. to 1 p.m. at 300 Laporte Ave.
+Join us for FoCo EcoFest, an environmentally-focused and free event happening on June 14 from 10 a.m. to 1 p.m. at Washington Park.
 Delve into the City of Fort Collins’ ambitious climate initiatives in a vibrant atmosphere filled with food trucks, live music, informational booths, educational presentations and family-friendly activities.

-Adopted in 2020, the Our Climate Future plan is the City’s strategy to achieve zero carbon emissions by the year 2030.
+Adopted by City Council in 2021, Our Climate Future is the community guide to reduce pollution and adapt to a changing climate in Fort Collins, focusing on people's day-to-day needs.
+This includes a goal of cutting greenhouse gas emissions by 80%!
 Engage with your community and interact with city staff to learn more about this climate action plan and how you can participate in making a difference in Fort Collins!

 Learn More About Our Climate Future